North Korean won: Etymology

-Won, like Japanese yen, is borrowed from Chinese yuan, written Hanja 圓 (원), which means "round shape".
-The won is subdivided into 100 chon.
+Won, like Japanese yen, is borrowed from Chinese yuan (written as 圓 in hanja; and 원 in hangul).
+It means "round shape".

 History

 1947–2009

 After the division of Korea, North Korea continued using the Korean yen for two years, until the Central Bank of the Democratic People's Republic of Korea was established on 6 December 1947 and the first North Korean won was issued.
 In February 1959, the second North Korean won was introduced, equal to 100 old won.

-From 1978 on, the North Korean government maintained an iconic rate of 2.16 won to the US dollar (which is said to have been based upon Kim Jong Il's birthday, 16 February).
+From 1978 onwards, the North Korean government maintained a rate of ₩2.16 to each US dollar, which may have been based upon Kim Jong Il's birthday, February 16.
 Over the decades, however, rampant inflation eroded the currency's value, and from 2001 the government abandoned the rate in favor of those closer to the black market's.
-A report by defectors from North Korea claimed the black market rate was ₩570 to the Chinese yuan (about ₩4,000 per U.S. dollar) in June 2009.
+A report by defectors from North Korea claimed the black market rate was ₩570 to each Chinese yuan (about ₩4,000 per US dollar) in June 2009.